jaredboynton/postman-enterprise-github-actions/README.md

 - Skips repos that already have the workflow or an open PR
 - Provides a summary of actions taken

 You can also run it manually with dry-run mode or target specific repositories.
+For immediate retroactive setup, run it manually after initial configuration to scaffold your entire organization at once.

 ### Manual Setup